-"Remote access" refers to any access to the Connect Care clinical information system (CIS) from outside Alberta Health Services (AHS) network locations, whether wired (Ethernet) or wireless.
+"Remote access" refers to any access to any clinical information system (CIS) or other Alberta Health Services (AHS) information asset from outside AHS network locations, whether wired (Ethernet) or wireless.
 The protected AHS network is usually identified as "AHSRESTRICT".
-If one is connected to this network, it is because one is connecting from within an AHS facility or a location serviced by AHS.
+If one is connected to this network, it is because one is connecting from within a location serviced by AHS.

-External access can be from an outside clinical office or facility, from home when on call, or indeed from just about anywhere on the Internet.
-Additional security protections are required and so "two factor" authentication is mandated.
+External access can be from a remote clinical office, from home when on call, or from just about anywhere on the Internet.
+Additional security protections are required to ensure that only authorized individuals gain access to health system assets from outside health system environments.
+"Two factor" authentication is mandated.
 One factor is something you know (username and password).
 Another factor is something you have (a "FOB" displaying a constantly changing numeric code).

 Prescribers seeking external access must obtain an authorized security FOB.
 This can be an actual "hard" physical device (RSA Fob) or a "soft" application running on one's smartphone (Apple iOS or Android).

 The FOB generates a digital code that is entered along with an AHS username and password at remote access logon.
 The code is tied to the specific user and cannot be "borrowed" by anyone else.

 We strongly recommend soft tokens for prescribers.
 These are easier to work with and a smartphone tends to be present whenever and wherever needed.
 Soft FOBs are provided by default.
 Hard FOBs are provided only in special cases, such as lack of access to a smartphone.